RiverReports logo

 Delayed Harvest

-• Oct 1 - June 5: Catch-and-release only, artificial lures with single hooks, no natural bait
+• Oct 1 - first Saturday in June: Catch-and-release only, artificial lures with single hooks, no natural bait

 • Heavily stocked from October through May